microsoft/azure-iot-developer-kit/docs/_projects/05-devkit-translator.md

 ## Step 2.
 Provision Azure services

+**Notice:** Unfortunately, there is a IoT Hub service livesite issue which caused provision failed, for more detail please check [FAQ steps]({{"/docs/faq/#get-error-erviceconnect-deviceconnect-registrywrite-is-not-valid-value-for-enum-enum-accessrights-when-running-task-cloud-provision" | absolute_url}}).
+{: .notice--warning}

 In the solution window, run your task through `Ctrl+P` (macOS: `Cmd+P`) by entering `task cloud-provision`:

 In the VS Code terminal, an interactive command line will guide you through provisioning all required Azure services: